playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Angular

-To pass a value to an Angular directive, we can use the `@Input` directive, the same as a component.
+To pass a value to an Angular directive, we can use the `@Input` directive, which is the same as a component.

 However, one way that a directive's inputs differ from a component's is that you need to prepend the `selector` value as the `Input` variable name, like so: